MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-package-rollout-info-for-a-flight-submission.md

 ms.assetid: 397f1b99-2be7-4f65-bcf1-9433a3d496ad
 ---

-# Get package rollout info for a package flight submission using the Windows Store submission API
+# Get rollout info for a flight submission

 Use this method in the Windows Store submission API to get [package rollout](../publish/gradual-package-rollout.md) info for a package flight submission.
 For more information about the process of process of creating a package flight submission by using the Windows Store submission API, see [Manage package flight submissions](manage-flight-submissions.md).